 A successful campaign secured $4.4m in 2019 from the Australian Government, as part of their Community Development Grants Programme, designed to support needed infrastructure and promote stable, secure and viable local and regional economies.
 The George Council MTB Development is about diversifying the existing tourism portfolio, boosting local business economy, and improving economic, recreational and social opportunities for the George Town municipality.

 Council wants the municipality to be placed firmly on the map as a family-friendly tourist destination, that offers a range of activities for the whole family which will include a mountain biking.
 This project aims to compliment and complete the mountain biking narrative in North East Tasmania.

 The new design proposal by World Trail showcases 80km of purpose built mountain bike trails over two separate networks - one on the flanks of Mount George near the town centre and the second in the Tippogoree Hills, five-kilometres south of the township.
 The design philosophy is to create heavily featured trails that cater to a diverse range of skill levels and skills progression, and most of all – fun!
 Council is looking at making both networks shuttle friendly so you can focus on the fun stuff with minimal effort.

-The project is working to a two-year timeline, with project completion in October 2021.
+The project is working to a two-year timeline, with trails opening in Nov/Dec 2021.